Asset Publisher

 4. The patient has an FDA labeled contraindication to ALL of the conventional agents used in the treatment of UC OR

-5. The patient’s medication history indicates use of another biologic immunomodulator agent that is FDA labeled or supported in compendia for the treatment of UC AND
+5. The patient’s medication history indicates use of a biologic immunomodulator agent that is FDA labeled or supported in compendia for the treatment of UC AND

 2. ONE of the following:

-1. The patient has tried and had an inadequate response to TWO Step 1a and/or Step 1b immunomodulatory agents (see Immunomodulatory Agent Step table) OR
+1. The patient has tried and had an inadequate response to TWO Step 1 immunomodulatory agents (see Immunomodulatory Agent Step table) OR

-2. The patient has an intolerance (defined as an intolerance to the drug or its excipients, not to the route of administration) or hypersensitivity to at least TWO Step 1a and/or Step 1b immunomodulatory agents OR
+2. The patient has an intolerance (defined as an intolerance to the drug or its excipients, not to the route of administration) or hypersensitivity to at least TWO Step 1 immunomodulatory agents OR

-3. The patient has an FDA labeled contraindication to ALL Step 1a AND Step 1b immunomodulatory agents AND
+3. The patient has an FDA labeled contraindication to ALL Step 1 immunomodulatory agents AND

-3. The patient will NOT be using the requested agent in combination with another immunomodulatory agent (e.g., TNF inhibitors, JAK inhibitors, IL-4 inhibitors) (Please refer to "Immunomodulatory Agents NOT to be used Concomitantly" table) AND
+3. The patient will NOT be using the requested agent in combination with another immunomodulatory agent (e.g., TNF inhibitors, JAK inhibitors, IL-4 inhibitors; please refer to "Immunomodulatory Agents NOT to be used Concomitantly" list in the "Contraindicated as Concomitant Therapy" table) AND

 4. If the patient has an FDA labeled indication, then ONE of the following: